 Atmosphere of Space

 The atmosphere for tapping into your creativity is different for everyone.
 Some people need complete silence, while others need a prime construction-season level of noise.
-For me, white noise is my happy noise and the Perk has this in droves.
+For me, white noise is my happy noise and coffee shops have this in droves.

 Smells are another aspect that set your creative atmosphere.
 Like any good little writer, I am a coffee addict.
 Just the smell of coffee awakens my creative brain.
 When combined with all the other smells of a coffee shop (fresh baking, meals being made in the back, cinnamon – they all smell like cinnamon), there’s a connection I tap into to write.